10 plants that are toxic to your pet - BC SPCA

 Additional name: Sowbread

-The sweet-scented Cyclamen is a genus of 23 species of perennial flowering plants in the family Primulaceae.
+There are over 20 species of Cyclamen, sweet-scented perennial flowering plants in the family Primulaceae.
 It contains terpenoid saponins, which are harmful to your pet and can cause salivation, vomiting, diarrhea.
 Larger ingestions can cause heart rhythm abnormalities, seizures, and even death.

 3. Poison Hemlock